stijndebeer/NNCV_0941451/Final assignment/README.md

 ## Important Notes

 - Ensure a proper **train-validation split** of the CityScapes dataset.
-- Training your model may take many hours; plan accordingly.
+- Training your model may take multiple hours; plan accordingly.
 - Use ideas from literature but remember to **cite all sources**.
 Plagiarism will not be tolerated.
 - For questions or challenges, use the **Discussions** section of this repository to collaborate with peers.